advantys/workflowgen-microsoft-graph/README.md

 ## Overview

-You can use [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/docs/concepts/v1-overview) to create some integration points between WorkflowGen and Office 365 applications such Outlook, Excel, Teams, OneDrive, SharePoint and Azure.
+You can use the [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/docs/concepts/v1-overview) to create integration points between WorkflowGen and Office 365 applications such Outlook, Excel, Teams, OneDrive, SharePoint, and Azure.

 This repository includes the `Advantys.Workflow.Applications.MicrosoftGraph.dll` assembly and the associated Visual Studio project.
-This assembly exposes multiples methods that can be used as WorkflowGen applications for each integration feature.
+This assembly exposes multiple methods that can be used as WorkflowGen applications for each integration feature.

-## Content
+## Contents

-`docs`: Workflow applications documentation.
+`docs`: Workflow applications documentation

-`processes`: Process definition file examples.
+`processes`: Process definition file examples

-`src`: Visual Studio solution.
+`src`: Visual Studio solution

 ## Prerequisites